Demitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that add execute permissions of subdirectories in the current directory for users such as owner, group owner and all other users
+Create a directory with permission 751 in the working directory